Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 One of Southwest Florida’s hidden gems is the Island Hopper Songwriter Festival.
-The 10-day event honors songwriters and crooners with impressive talent and features low-key music with a country vibe.
+The 10-day event honors songwriters and crooners with impressive talent, featuring low-key music with a country vibe.

-The Island Hopper Songwriter Fest is spread out over three different locations and it’s not like other music festivals that last longer than a few days.
-It’s comfortable, affordable and rejuvenating.
+The Island Hopper Songwriter Fest is spread out over four different locations and it’s not like other music festivals that last longer than a few days.
+It’s comfortable, affordable, and rejuvenating.
 Explore this beautiful slice of paradise while discovering tons of new music.
 A vacation doesn’t get much better than this.

 The annual Island Hopper Songwriter Fest is also the biggest festival in Southwest Florida that’s dedicated to all things songwriters.
 The best part?
 The event is mostly free, save for a few performances that require tickets.

 Island Hopper began in 2014 and it continues to grow each year.
-With venues in downtown near Fort Myers vacation rentals, Fort Myers Beach and Captiva Island vacation rentals, the annual Island Hopper Festival gives everyone a chance to catch a variety of musical acts.
+With venues downtown near Fort Myers vacation rentals, Fort Myers Beach, Captiva Island vacation rentals, and Cape Coral, the annual Island Hopper Festival gives everyone a chance to catch a variety of musical acts.

-The festival is produced by the Lee County Tourist Development Council, iHeartMedia, BMI and Cat Country 107.1.
+The festival is produced by the Lee County Tourist Development Council, iHeartMedia, and BMI.
 It’s meant to bring people together through music while shining a spotlight on area bars and restaurants.
-Attendees will be able to enjoy 80-plus artists and 100-plus shows, most of which are free and in small, intimate venues across Captiva Island, Fort Myers Beach and in downtown Fort Myers.
+Attendees will be able to enjoy 60-plus artists, most of which are free and in small, intimate venues across downtown Fort Myers, Captiva Island, Cape Coral, and Fort Myers Beach.

-Past featured artists include Gone West, Jerrod Niemann, Kristian Bush, Rodney Atkins and Ryan Hurd.
+Past featured artists include Chris Janson, Kristian Bush (half of the popular country duo Sugarland), Gone West, Jerrod Niemann, Rodney Atkins, and Ryan Hurd.
 Check back every year to learn about the exciting music lineup!

 Royal Shell has a variety of rental homes available on Captiva Island, Fort Myers Beach and in Fort Myers.
 They come in all shapes, sizes and colors.
 Whether you’re coming with a lot of friends and family or you’re looking for a romantic getaway or a low-key retreat with close friends and family, Royal Shell can accommodate any type of vacation.
 Our Vacation Planning Advisors offer optimal customer service, can help you plan your vacation and can answer any questions you have about Island Hopper Songwriter Fest.